 Was this some kind of joke?

-“Liza’s father and I had to flee the country before we were attacked by a group of vicious rogues, and we decided to leave Liza so she didn’t get caught up in the werewolf world.”
+“Liza’s father and I had to flee the country before we were attacked by a group of vicious rogues, and we decided to leave Liza so she didn’t get hurt.
+We did what we had to do to protect her from this world.”
+The woman explained, knowing we didn't believe her.

 “Well I guess fate’s a bitch.”
 Jay said under his breath.

 “He was killed when the rogues caught up to us.”
-She said sadly.
+She replied, looking down as grief darkened her eyes.

 “Liza deserves to know that I’m still alive.
 And she needs to know what she truly is.”

 I stood there frozen in shock.
-Liza is a werewolf?
-But she’s never shifted, and she didn’t even know werewolfs existed until I told her.
+Liza was a werewolf?
+But she didn’t even know werewolves existed until I told her.

 “Can I see her?”
-Liza’s mother asked.
-I realized I didn’t even know her name.
+The woman asked and I realized I didn’t even know her name.

 “Okay Mary, you can see Liza.”